Irish language: Decline

+The Gaelic Revival

+The Gaelic revival (Athbheochan na Gaeilge) was the late-nineteenth-century national revival of interest in the Irish language and Irish Gaelic culture (including folklore, mythology, sports, music, arts, etc.).

+The Gaelic League (Conradh na Gaeilge) was established in 1893 by Eoin MacNeill and other enthusiasts of Gaelic language and culture.
+Its first president was Douglas Hyde.
+The objective of the league was to encourage the use of Irish in everyday life in order to counter the ongoing anglicisation of the country.
+It organised weekly gatherings to discuss Irish culture, hosted conversation meetings, edited and periodically published a newspaper named An Claidheamh Soluis, and successfully campaigned to have Irish included in the school curriculum.
+The league grew quickly, having more than 48 branches within four years of its foundation and 400 within 10.
+It had fraught relationships with other cultural movements of the time, such as the Pan-Celtic movement and the Irish Literary Revival.

+Important writers of the Gaelic revival include Peadar Ua Laoghaire, Patrick Pearse (Pádraig Mac Piarais) and Pádraic Ó Conaire.

 Status and policy

 Ireland

-Irish is recognised by the Constitution of Ireland as the national and first official language of Ireland (English being the other official language).
+Irish is recognised by the Constitution of Ireland as the national and first official language of the Republic of Ireland (English being the other official language).
 Despite this, almost all government business and legislative debate is conducted in English.

 In 1938, the founder of Conradh na Gaeilge (Gaelic League), Douglas Hyde, was inaugurated as the first President of Ireland.
 The record of his delivering his inaugural Declaration of Office in Roscommon Irish is one of only a few recordings of that dialect.

 In the 2016 census, 10.5% of respondents stated that they spoke Irish, either daily or weekly, while over 70,000 people (4.2%) speak it as a habitual daily means of communication.

 From the foundation of the Irish Free State in 1922 (see History of the Republic of Ireland), new appointees to the Civil Service of the Republic of Ireland, including postal workers, tax collectors, agricultural inspectors, Garda Síochána (police), etc., were required to have some proficiency in Irish.
-By law, a Garda who was addressed in Irish he had to respond in Irish as well.
+By law, a Garda who was addressed in Irish had to respond in Irish as well.

 In 1974, in part through the actions of protest organisations like the Language Freedom Movement, the requirement for entrance to the public service was changed to proficiency in just one official language.